UW-GDA/gda_course_2020/README.md

 This course explores advanced geospatial data processing, analysis/interpretation, and visualization techniques using Python, shell scripting, and open-source tools/libraries (GDAL, NumPy, Pandas and related tools like GeoPandas and xarray).
 We will explore fundamental concepts and real-world data science applications involving a variety of large geospatial datasets.

 #### Highlights:
-- Learn aspects of both data engineering and data science
+- Aspects of both data engineering and data science
 - Learn how to answer real-world GIS questions programatically using latest tools, and how to ask the right questions
-- Learn how to query and process geospatial data on-the-fly, without manual downloads
+- Query and process geospatial data on-the-fly, without manual downloads
 - Limited emphasis on machine learning, but some examples scattered throughout labs (e.g., K-means clustering in week 03 lab)
-- Examples for Washington state and Western U.S. are relevant for multiple applications including cryospheric, hydrology, geotechnical engineering, transportation
+- Examples focus on Washington state and Western U.S.

 ## Samples
 #### ICESat satellite laser altimetry point data near Western U.S. glaciers